Transverse-momentum resummation at mixed QCD$\otimes$QED NNLL accuracy for Z boson production at hadron colliders: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge Prasanna Dhani and Germ\'an Rodrigo for useful discussions.
 LC is supported by the Generalitat Valenciana (Spain) through the plan GenT program (CIDEGENT/2020/011) and his work is supported by the Spanish Government (Agencia Estatal de Investigación) and ERDF funds from European Commission (Grant no. PID2020-114473GB-I00 funded by MCIN/AEI/10.13039/501100011033).
 GS was partially supported by H2020-MSCA-COFUND USAL4EXCELLENCE-PROOPI-391 project under grant agreement No. 101034371.
+GF is partially supported by the Italian Ministero dell'Universitá e Ricerca (MUR) through the research grant 20229KEFAM (PRIN2022, Next Generation EU, CUP H53D23000980006)